ch4mpy/spring-addons/starters/spring-addons-starter-recaptcha/README.md

 ## Proxy configuration

 This library depends on `spring-addons-starter-webclient` to issue HTTP requests to validation server.
-As so, you can configure proxy settings from properties:
+As so, you can configure proxy settings from `com.c4-soft.springaddons.proxy.*` properties or `HTTP_PROXY` and `NO_PROXY` standard env variables:
 ```properties
 com.c4-soft.springaddons.proxy.hostname=http://localhost
 com.c4-soft.springaddons.proxy.port=8080